-12.3.
+12.5.
 Authorization

 There are a number of authorization features provided by the Seam Security API for securing access to components, component methods, and pages.
 This section describes each of these.
+An important thing to note is that if you wish to use any of the advanced features (such as rule-based permissions) then your components.xml must be configured to support this - see the Configuration section above.

-12.3.1.
+12.5.1.
 Core concepts